Ona Judge: Early life

 Judge was born about 1773 at Mount Vernon, the plantation of George Washington and his family.
 (Note: The February 18, 1786, Mount Vernon slave census lists "Oney" as Betty's child and "12 yrs. old".)
 Her mother, Betty, was of mixed race and enslaved, and her father, Andrew Judge, was a white English tailor working as an indentured servant at Mount Vernon.
-Though Judge was thus predominantly of European heritage, she was born into slavery under the premise of partus sequitur ventrem, by which children were given the social status of their mother.
+Though Judge was predominantly of European heritage, she was born into slavery under the premise of partus sequitur ventrem, by which a child was assigned the legal status of the mother.

 Judge had a half-brother, Austin, born before 1757 (father unknown); a half-brother Tom Davis and a half-sister Betty Davis (both fathered by white indentured weaver Thomas Davis).
-In addition, she had a half-sister, Delphy (father unknown), born to Betty about 1779.
+In addition, she had a half-sister, Delphy (nickname for Philadelphia, father unknown), born to Betty about 1779.
 Delphy died on December 13, 1831, after years of freedom.

-Their mother Betty was among the 285 African-descended persons owned by Martha Washington's first husband, Daniel Parke Custis (1711-1757).
-Since Custis died without a will, his widow, Martha Dandridge Custis, received what was called a dower share of the estate.
+Their mother Betty was among the 285 African-descended persons enslaved by Daniel Parke Custis (1711-1757), Martha Washington's first husband.
+Since Daniel Custis died without a will, his widow, Martha Dandridge Custis, received what was called a dower share of his Estate.
 This meant that, until her death, she was entitled to the use of a third of her deceased husband's wealth, which included at least 85 enslaved people.
-Though Martha had some control over these dower slaves, they were legally owned by the estate, so she could neither free nor sell them.
-She could transfer one or more to other Custis descendants.
+Though Martha had some control over these dower slaves, they were legally enslaved by her late husband's Estate, so she could neither free nor sell them.
+She could transfer one or more to her grandchildren.

-After Martha wed George Washington in 1759, she took Betty with her to Mount Vernon as one of her dower slaves, along with then-infant Austin.
-Under the legal principle of partus sequitur ventrem, incorporated into Virginia colonial law in 1662, because Betty was enslaved, her children were born into slavery and legally also held by the Custis Estate, while under the control of Martha Washington.
+After Martha wed George Washington in 1759, she took Betty with her to Mount Vernon as one of the dower slaves, along with then-infant Austin.
+Under the legal principle of partus sequitur ventrem, incorporated into Virginia colonial law in 1662, because Betty was enslaved, her children were born enslaved and legally were the property of the Custis Estate, although under the control of Martha Washington.

 Upon completing his indenture, Andrew Judge settled in Alexandria, Virginia, some 11 miles away.
-He did not maintain contact with Betty, Ona, or any other enslaved child of his.
+He did not maintain contact with Betty, Ona, or any other of his enslaved children.

-When Ona Judge was around ten years old, she was brought to live at the Mansion House at Mount Vernon, likely as a "playmate" for Martha Washington's granddaughter Nelly Custis.
+When Ona Judge was around ten years old, she was brought to live at the Mansion House at Mount Vernon, likely as a playmate for Martha Washington's granddaughter Nelly Custis.
 Judge eventually became Martha Washington's personal attendant or body servant.

 In an 1846 interview late in her life, Judge said she had received no education under the Washingtons nor religious instruction.

-More is known about Judge than any other enslaved person on the Mount Vernon plantation because she was twice interviewed by abolitionist newspapers in the mid-1840s, decades after she claimed freedom in New Hampshire.
+More is known about Judge than any other enslaved person on the Mount Vernon plantation because she was twice interviewed by abolitionist newspapers in the mid-1840s, decades after she fled to freedom in New Hampshire.